JovinMtl/GeFar/README.md

 # GeFar

-This is about Imiti Management
+This UI is for Dawa-Pharma(a mirror for plain Vue3) project.
+A tool for managing io on Pharmacy operations.